iesahin/xvc/README.md

 This is mostly a one-man project and users may consider the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) before spending time on it.

 I'm using Xvc daily and I'm happy with it.
 I'll maintain it as long as I use it.
 I'm applying my technical/architectural ideas to see their effectiveness and I have more ideas to implement.
 I don't expect to be bored from this soon.

 I'm in a phase of my life where material success doesn't entice me.
-I have a daily routine that I love and it won't change much if I earn a billion dollars.
+I have a daily routine that I love, which includes spending at least 90 minutes to Xvc.
+That won't change much if I earn a billion dollars.
 I don't want to convert Xvc to a business and have more than one goal with this project.
-In my opinion, trying to monetize OSS prematurely deteriorates it more than other factors these days.
+In my opinion, trying to monetize FOSS prematurely deteriorates it more than other factors nowadays.

-Nevertheless, Xvc is like a _running CV_ for me, basically signaling _I can do this and I can do similar software for you._ This is another motivation for me to keep it alive.
+Xvc is like a _running CV_ for me, basically signaling _I do this and I can do similar software for you._ This is another motivation for me to keep it alive.
+Instead of updating my [vita](https://emresahin.net/cv/), and feeling awkward about it, I prefer to show my work.

 ## ⚠️ Disclaimer